RichJamo/portfolio/about_me.md

 See the projects section for examples of work that I've done, both as a contractor to various DeFi protocols, some personal projects, and some completed as part of courses I've attended at the Ivan on Tech Academy.
 Most of my coding work is done in Solidity, JavaScript, TypeScript and Python, with some HTML and CSS obviously required to build and integrate the front-end.

+I have been active in the DeFi scene for the last 1.5 years, mostly on the polygon chain, but more recently on the Arbitrum and Optimism chains.
+I've participated in yield farming, lending and borrowing, lost money directly on a scamming site once, and also watched a stablecoin go to zero twice.
+Luckily the second time I had none of my own money on the line.

 Outside of work I am a father to a little girl, and when she's not keeping me busy then you'll find me either surfing, trail running, mountain biking, or just watching a good series.